magefast/M2_ProtectRemoveButton/README.md

 # Extension for Magento 2: Protect Remove Button

-This extension will hide REMOVE buttons for followings:
+This extension will hide REMOVE / DELETE buttons for followings:
 - Category
 - Product
 - CMS Page